Matt Dubb

-Motti Weiss, known by his stage name Matt Dubb, is an American Jewish music producer, composer, and arranger.
+Motti Weiss, better known by his stage name Matt Dubb, is an American Jewish music producer, composer, and arranger.
 He is known for his work in both the Hasidic music scene and internationally under a different stage name, MŪNTII, where he has gained recognition for his electronic music.

 Early life and career

 Dubb was born and raised in Lakewood, New Jersey.
 His father founded the synagogue Kol Shimshon, one of the largest synagogues in Lakewood.
 Dubb began his musical career at the age of 17, forming a wedding orchestra called EvanAl.
 He released his first single, Ben Fayga, with Lipa Schmeltzer.

 Hasidic music career

 Dubb quickly gained recognition for his work in Hasidic music, composing and arranging for various artists.
 He achieved success with his album Be Positive together with Lipa Schmeltzer in 2015, which included hits Bueh Bueh and Nakdishoch.
 In 2022, he released the song L'chai Oilamim with Mordechai Shapiro and Benny Friedman.
 The song reached the top three on several Israeli year-end charts and was praised by critics for its catchy melody and energetic music video.